 Chia Seeds: These are my go-to smoothie booster / add-in as they thicken up the consistency and don't taste like anything.
 Chia seeds are rich in fibre, omega-3 fatty acids and protein, as well as rich in minerals such as calcium and magnesium.
 BUT if you don't have them just omit them completely and add a little less milk in, or substitute for your favourite smoothie booster.

 Yoghurt: I typically use either vanilla yoghurt or a slightly sweetened plain greek yoghurt in my smoothie recipes.
-If you are using an unsweetened plain greek yoghurt, you may wish to add a tsp or two of your favourite liquid sweetener.
+If you are using an unsweetened plain greek yoghurt, you may wish to add a teaspoon or two of your favourite liquid sweetener.
 You could also use coconut yoghurt or omit yoghurt entirely.

 Vegan / Dairy Free: Use your favourite non-dairy milk and use coconut yoghurt, or omit yoghurt entirely.